meilisearch/documentation/reference/api/dump.md

 Triggers a dump creation process.
 Once the process is complete, a dump is created in the [dumps directory](/reference/features/configuration.md#dumps-destination).
 If the dumps directory does not exist yet, it will be created.

 **MeiliSearch only processes one dump at a time.** If you attempt to create a dump while another dump is still processing, MeiliSearch will throw an [error](/errors).
-While a dump is processing, the **update queue is paused and no write operations can occur on the database.**
+While a dump is processing, the **task queue is paused and no write operations can occur on the database.**

 ### Example